Virtual Tour Itinerary for Singing Out Loud: A Memoir of an Ex Mardi Gras Queen

 January 31 – Stop by FYI50+ for a book review by Barbara Glass.
 FYI50+ Facebook page mention.

 “The goal is to inspire new thoughts, inform with new discoveries, and entertain the 50+ audience with original ideas.” ~ FYI50+

 February 24 – Guest on Big Blend Radio podcast

 “Join Nancy J. Reid and Lisa D. Smith, the mother-daughter travel team and publishers of Big Blend Radio & TV Magazine and Parks & Travel Magazine, for Big Blend Radio interviews, conversations and panel discussions covering a variety of topics including: Music & The Arts, Food & Drink, Travel & National Parks, Family & Lifestyle, Health & Self-Empowerment, Nature & Environment, Business & Career, and History & Culture.” ~ Big Blend Radio

 February 25 – Women Writers, Women’s Books

 “We are an online literary magazine by and about contemporary women writers from around the world.
 Our mission is to encourage and promote the visibility of women writers.” ~Women Writers, Women’s Book

-February 26 – Sharing “How to Write a Memoir” on the Suite T author’s blog.
+February 26 – Sharing “How an Ex-Mardi Gras Queen Wrote a Memoir” on the Suite T author’s blog.

 “This blog will be an enjoyable time for you to get to know wonderful authors who are successful in their writing.”